openenergymonitor/EmonGLCD/readme.md

 Simply edit firmware/SolarPV.ino and ensure line 63 has the nodeId of your emonpi (defaults to 5) and upload the firmware to your emonglcd.
-A compiled version exists in the 'compiled' directory.
+A compiled version exists in the firmware/SolarPV/compiled/ directory.

 For updating, you can either use the supplied node-red flow ( emonglcd_updater_nodered.json ) or a companion perl script running on your emonpi.